 Students who choose to enroll in courses at any institutions other than those with which Concordia University Chicago has agreements will be required to stop-out, suspend their University registration for the period abroad and transfer credits back to Concordia University Chicago without a grade in accordance with the policy for transfer credits.
-For more information, contact the Coordinator for International Study.
+For more information, contact the Study Abroad office.